Medical Toxicology Rotation

 For Nursing Students:

-The Blue Ridge Poison Center receives approximately 29,000 calls each year pertaining to human poisonings; all calls are answered by a nurse with additional training and certification by the American Association of Poison Control Centers.
+The Blue Ridge Poison Center receives more than 28,000 calls each year; all calls are answered by a nurse with additional training and certification by the American Association of Poison Control Centers.

 The student nurse will observe exposure and information calls being handled at the Blue Ridge Poison Center, including how calls are triaged and managed.
 They will also learn the role of the poison center in patient care, including the importance of local, state, and national data collection.
 They may attend toxicology rounds at UVA hospital and review hospital cases being currently managed at other healthcare facilities in our region.